A1 road (Great Britain)

 It was designated by the Ministry of Transport in 1921, and for much of its route it followed various branches of the historic Great North Road, the main deviation being between Boroughbridge and Darlington.
 The course of the A1 has changed where towns or villages have been bypassed, and where new alignments have taken a slightly different route.
-Several sections of the route have been upgraded to motorway standard and designated A1(M).
+Between the North Circular Road in London and Morpeth in Northumberland, the road is a dual carriageway, several sections of which have been upgraded to motorway standard and designated A1(M).
 Between the M25 (near London) and the A720 (near Edinburgh) the road is part of the unsigned Euroroute E15 from Inverness to Algeciras.

 History

 The A1 is the latest in a series of routes north from London to York and beyond.
 It was designated in 1921 by the Ministry of Transport under the Great Britain road numbering scheme.
 The earliest documented northern routes are the roads created by the Romans during the period from AD 43 to AD 410, which consisted of several itinera (plural of iter) recorded in the Antonine Itinerary.
 A combination of these were used by the Anglo-Saxons as the route from London to York, and together became known as Ermine Street.
 Ermine Street later became known as the Old North Road.
 Part of this route in London is followed by the current A10.
 By the 12th century, because of flooding and damage by traffic, an alternative route out of London was found through Muswell Hill, and became part of the Great North Road.
 A turnpike road, New North Road and Canonbury Road (A1200 road), was constructed in 1812 linking the start of the Old North Road around Shoreditch with the Great North Road at Highbury Corner.
 While the route of the A1 outside London mainly follows the Great North Road route used by mail coaches between London and Edinburgh, within London the coaching route is only followed through Islington.